TillerMiller/TillerMiller.github.io/resume.md

 Accomplishments:

+* Developed scripts to deploy updated code to various staging environments
+* Developed scripts to assist in the automated testing of new Expentia versions
+* Developed automated build verification tests for each clients current and upcoming build versions
+* Designed Polaris' internal sharepoint site
+* Developed testing libraries used to validate the functionality of successive version releases of the Expentia web application
 * White box tested numerous features and bugs across multiple versions of the Expentia web application
-* Developed testing libraries used to validate the functionality of successive version releases of the Expentia web application
-* Developed the automated tests for each client for the current and upcoming build versions
-* Designed the Polaris sharepoint site
-* Developed VB scripts to deploy updated code to various staging environments
-* Developed scripts to assist in the automated testing of new Expentia versions

 #### Systems Engineer (Internship Position)
 Clearwater Analytics (BOISE, ID)